survos/installer/README.md

 ## Usage

-Add the configuration files you want to be copied upon installation and update of the package to the .install directory in the root of your package.
+Add the configuration files you want to be copied upon installation and update of the package to the .installer directory in the root of your package.
 The files will be copied to the corresponding directories in the project.

 It tried to use the same structure as the Symfony recipes-config, in the recipe folder at the root of a bundle.